 Fraud/Irregularity - There have been no irregularities to report regarding the day-today operation of the Councils.
-However, there have been 4 cases which relate to COVID-19 business grant applications and were identified as potential frauds before any payment was made.
-Some of these are being investigated by the National Investigation Service and the Council has been supplying information to assist in these investigations.
+However, there have been 12 cases which relate to COVID-19 business grant applications.
+8 cases were identified as potential frauds before any payment was made.
+Of the remaining four cases, two are being investigated by the National Investigation Service and the Council has been supplying information to assist in these investigations.
+Recovery of payments in the final two cases is taking place.
 Any cases identified have been reported to Devon Audit Partnership's Counter Fraud Team and to the National Anti-Fraud Network (NAFN).